-James White mentioned Marc Carpenter in his July 2, 2009 “Dividing Line” podcast.
+James White mentioned the fellow in his July 2, 2009 “Dividing Line” program.
 One caller had inquired about the spiritual state of those who hold to the absolute healing and prosperity gospel heresies.
-Here’s a transcript of part of it (with Marc’s comments afterwards):
+Here’s a partial transcript:

 Caller: If they were truly of the elect, wouldn’t God at some point bring them to a clearer understanding of Scripture?

-James White (JW): Well, uh, you have to be really careful.
+James White (JW): Well…you have to be really careful.

 JW: I know, I know…

 Caller: It’s something that I just wrestle with…these guys are so right on almost everything…

 Caller: …then you think, well, they believe in absolute healing…they believe in some crazy doctrines…and I think man, if they were really Christians wouldn’t the Holy Spirit at some point…

 JW: Well we…you got to be really careful at that point…because that’s the…that is the road that leads directly into hypercalvinism and uh…

 Caller: What does that mean?
 What do you mean, hypercalvinism?

 JW: A hypercalvinist is primarily a person who…it’s a combination of things uh…but primarily they don’t believe in the propriety or necessity of the proclamation of the gospel and they also go so far as to basically say that uhh…all non-Calvinist…Arminians uh are not saved and that they’re going to be going to hell in essence because they got a false gospel…I’m thinking of uh…what’s the guy’s name?
 Oh…[name withheld–CD] is…a type of person that ends up drawing the circle so small that you’d have to stand on one foot to stay inside it yourself so —